firstbass/knockback/README.md

 by Iona DeWalt and Brett Sears

 "enemies are weapons"
-using Lua, LÖVE, and Kevin MacLeod's Pixel Peeker Polka also using the priorly-programmed côbalt library
+using the programming language Lua with the library LÖVE, Kevin MacLeod's Pixel Peeker Polka, Vernon Adams' font Oxygen Mono, and Nick Curtis' font DayPosterBlack also using the priorly-programmed côbalt library by yours truly